eduvpn/python-eduvpn-client/doc/updating.rst

 It's fine if you get errors that some of these entries don't exist.

-You can then continue installing the new client by adding the new repository:
+You can then continue installing the new client by adding the new repository if you have Ubuntu >= 22.04 or Debian 11:

 .. code-block:: console